cardano-foundation/developer-portal/docs/cardano-integration/listening-for-payments.md

 Now let's get our hands dirty and see how we can implement something like this in actual code.

 :::note
 In this section, We will use the path `/home/user/receive-ada-sample` to store all the related files as an example, please replace it with the directory you have choosen to store the files.
+All the code examples in this article assumes that you will save all the source-code-files under the root of this directory.
 :::

 **Generate Keys and Request some tADA**